-Join Matt Piper for an in-depth discussion in this video Working with time stretching and time compressing, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Working with time stretching and time compressing, part of Learning Reason 7.

 Previously in this course you've seen me stretch and…compress audio by adjusting the tempo of the overall track.…But there's another way to stretch and compress audio that I'll show you now.…I'm going to import an audio file.…And in the Reason Factory Sound Bank I'm going to look in the Redrum Drum Kits,…Xclusive Drums-Sorted Cymbals, and I'm going to pick a cymbal that sounds cool.…And then we'll turn snap off.…So with this sound, or any sound, such as the final chord on a guitar in a song, or…the last note in a bass on a song, if you need to make it ring out a little longer.…